wasiqnrdev/engineering-python-projects/README.md

   - Orbital Velocity
   - Orbital Period
   - Escape Velocity
-- Visualizes the selected planet and its circular orbit
+- Visualizes the selected planet and the circular orbit of the object
 - Uses Newtonian gravitational equations

 ---